krin-san/SwiftCalc/README.md

 SwiftCalc
 =========

-Simple and robust calculator written on Swift
+A simple calculator written on Swift